anaramirli/predict-soccer-ball-location/README.md

 # Predicting Ball Location From Optical Tracking Data

+This repisotory is part of our 2022 paper titled: ["Prediction of the Ball Location on the 2D Plane in Football Using Optical Tracking Data"](https://dergipark.org.tr/en/pub/apjess/issue/68140/1060725)

 In this study, an automated method for predicting the ball’s location during a soccer match has been developed using optical tracking data.
 The rolespecific analysis using the individual player attributes has been conducted on a dataset of 300 matches from the Turkish Football Federation Super League 2017-2018 season (≈34,000,000 data